Jones's van (Dad's Army): Move to Thetford

 When Dad's Army ended in 1977 the original Ford BB van was sold to a Ford Dealer in Finchley and then sold again in 1991 to the Patrick Motor Museum in Birmingham for a hammer price of £11,200.
 In 2012 the van was auctioned by Bonhams, when it was sold to the Dad's Army Museum in Thetford for £63,100 including the buyer's premium.
 The van went on display at the Charles Burrell Museum in early 2013 after a period of cosmetic restoration.

 The van's engine underwent a full rebuild by a local firm of engineers ready to run for the 2017 museum season.
 On 11 November 2017 the van and volunteers from the Dad's Army Museum took part in the Lord Mayor's Show.

 Merchandise

-Various toy versions of Jones's van were commercially available, including one made as part of a series of Dad's Army and wartime vehicles by the BBC, while Corgi released 1:50 scale models of a Thornycroft van as Jones butcher's van and a Bedford 0 Series as that belonging to Hodges.
+Various toy versions of the van were commercially available, including one made as part of a series of Dad's Army and wartime vehicles by the BBC, while Corgi released 1:50 scale models of a Thornycroft van as Jones's van and a Bedford 0 Series that belonged to Hodges.
 Each came with a figurine of the character.